 The Simmond’s company advertised heavily in Western publications.
 Its ads emphasized that Nabob was the “purest and best” for medicinal purposes, claiming that it had been recommended by Dr. H. C. Louderback of St. Louis “in all cases of nervousness, weakness, debility, dyspepsia, indigestion, etc.” Simmonds also provided a testimonial from “the eminent” Dr. S. Dana Hayes, state assayer for Massachusetts.
 Hayes opined: “The sample marked “Nabob Whiskey,” received from you, has been analyzed with the following results: It is of selected alcoholic strength and free from added flavoring oils, acids, metals, or other deleterious substances.
 This whiskey is pure, of superior quality, and suitable for dietic and medicinal purposes.”

 The image of the nabob was found on Simmonds’ ads, labels and even embossed on the amber glass quarts that held his whiskey.
 Found frequently by bottle diggers, many are believed to have been made by the San Francisco Pacific Glass Works (1876-1901).
 The images may differ slightly on these quarts.
-Below are three Nabob whiskeys, probably bottled at various times and from different batches of containers.
+Below are two Nabob whiskeys, probably bottled at various times and from different batches of containers.
 In each of the embossings the position of the nabob and the servant differ in relation to the other.
 In addition, the figure of the nabob varies from bottle to bottle.

 On other Simmonds’ bottles, as shown below, the figure of the nabob disappeared completely and just the name of the whiskey was embossed.
 He also employed other images to advertise Nabob whiskey.
 Shown here is a trade card in which a young man in medieval dress has doffed his hat to a young woman carrying a cane.
 The caption mysteriously reads: If you had drunk Simmonds’ Nabob Whisky, I wouldn’t have cared.”
 George’s other house brands included "Iroquois Whiskey," "Simmonds’ Choice," "Simmonds’ OPS," and "Cream of the Valley Gin."